 18. Are tandem bikes permitted?
 Yes.
 Tandem bikes are permitted for the New York City-to-Philadelphia Greenway Ride.
 However, each rider must register as an individual at either the standard or premium rate.

 19. Is there a minimum age for ride participants?
 Yes.
-All ride participants must be at least 14 years of age on May 16, 2020.
+All ride participants must be at least 14 years of age on day one of the ride.
 Riders ages 14-17 must be accompanied by an adult parent or guardian at all times during the ride.
 No children riding in bike trailers will be permitted for this event.

 20. What is the weather policy for the ride?
 There is no rain date for the New York City-to-Philadelphia Greenway Ride.
 In the case of severe weather, the East Coast Greenway Alliance reserves the right to cancel/alter/modify the ride for safety concerns.
 Ride fees are non-refundable and non-transferable to other riders.
 In the unlikely case that we have to cancel, cyclists may claim their registration fee as a tax-deductible donation to the nonprofit East Coast Greenway Alliance.
 If the 2020 event is cancelled due to inclement weather, the East Coast Greenway Alliance will offer a discount on the ride in 2021.